annotation/text-fabric/README.md

 Text-Fabric not only deals with the text, but also with rich sets of linguistic annotations added to them.
-It has been used to construct the website [SHEBANQ](https://shebanq.ancient-data.org) and it is being used by researchers to analyze such texts.
+It has been used to construct the website [SHEBANQ](https://shebanq.ancient-data.org) and it is being used by researchers to analyse such texts.

 # Install